 3. Charlie Thomas started his own group in late 1971for a show at New York's Academy Of Music, reuniting with Dock Green and Elsbeary Hobbs.
 The fourth member was tenor Al Hurst (soon to be replaced by the Turbans' Al Banks); Bill Davis (Abdul Samad) was once again on guitar.
 As soon as Charlie formed his group, Faye Treadwell sued on behalf of that old warhorse, "Drifters, Inc." However, the judge ruled (in February 1972) that Charlie probably had more right to the name "Drifters" than she did.
 This may have been what precipitated her group's move to England.
 Charlie was still performing regularly up to 2017, but advanced liver cancer and dementia, exacerbated by COVID, gradually forced his retirement.
 He passed away on January 31, 2023.

-4. Since 1970, Rick Sheppard has headed up "The Drifters, Featuring Rick Sheppard" (they're still gigging in the U.S. and Canada).
+4. Since 1970, Rick Sheppard has headed up "The Drifters, Featuring Rick Sheppard" (and was still doing so in 2020).

 What happened to the Drifters?
 They started out as innovators.
 With Clyde McPhatter at the helm, they blazed a path through R&B. Once Johnny Moore took over in the 50s, their sound became more polished, but also more routine.
 Excessive personnel turnover finally toppled them.
 Once the second group was formed, the cycle began again.
 "There Goes My Baby" was innovative.
 But by the mid-60s their songs tended to sound very similar.
 After that, having turned into a Soul group, I find their work to be derivative, boring, and basically unlistenable.
 While that's just my opinion, their fans were also deserting them in droves during the latter half of the 60s.